the-turing-way/the-turing-way/content/rdm/rdm.md

 This represents a real shift in how research works.
 At the moment anyone who wishes to use scientific data from a researcher often has to contact that researcher and make a request.
 Open by default turns this on its head and says that there should be a presumption of publication for all.
 Researchers need to justify data that’s kept closed, for example for security or data protection reasons.
 Free access to, and subsequent use of, data is of significant value to society and the economy, and that data should, therefore, be open by default.
+Research is often publically-funded, so the results of this research should be openly available as a public good.

 #### Steps to share your data - Rosie